-Offshore seismic surveying at the Montenegrin Adriatic shelf and deep wells [Dragasević T. 1983, Picha F.J.
-2002] very well have enlightened geological setting at the depth on the western edge of Shkodër-Pejë deep thrust in the Adriatic shelf (Fig. 6, 7).
-Deep fractures in this region represent a wide zone with the presence of different fault branches, arising out of the common trunk that comes from deep.
+Offshore seismic surveying at the Montenegrin Adriatic shelf and deep wells (Dragasević T. 1983, Picha F.J.
+2002) very well have enlightened geological setting at the depth on the western edge of Shkodër-Pejë deep thrust in the Adriatic shelf (Fig. 6, 7).